BrianSeong99/Agglayer_v0.3FEP/README.md

 }
 ```

-## ZK Proof Verification
+## Validity Proof Verification

 ### Description

-The ZK Proof(Full execution proof, aka `fep` in the Codebase) is a more advanced consensus mechanism that provides comprehensive verification of chain operations.
-Unlike the simpler ECDSA approach, ZK Proof is a proof system that verifies every aspect of a chain's state transition, in this case `op-geth` operations and verify bridge constraints.
+The Validity Proof(Full execution proof, aka `fep` in the Codebase) is a more advanced consensus mechanism that provides comprehensive verification of chain operations.
+Unlike the simpler ECDSA approach, Validity Proof is a proof system that verifies every aspect of a chain's state transition, in this case `op-geth` operations and verify bridge constraints.
 This system is particularly useful for chains that need to prove their entire state transition is valid, not just that it was authorized by a trusted party.
-Then Aggchain Proof will combine ZK Proof state transition proofs with bridge checks to ensure both internal chain operations and cross-chain transfers are valid.
+Then Aggchain Proof will combine Validity Proof state transition proofs with bridge checks to ensure both internal chain operations and cross-chain transfers are valid.

 ### Execution